smarthomej/addons/bundles/org.smarthomej.binding.viessmann/README.md

 The `bridge` thing supports the connection to the Viessmann API.

-* `apiKey` (required) The Client ID from the Viessman developer portal
+* `apiKey` (required) The Client ID from the Viessmann developer portal
 * `user` (required) The E-Mail address which is registered for the ViCare App
 * `password` (required) The password which is registered for the ViCare App
-* `installationId` (optional / it will be discovered) The installation Id which belongs to your installation
+* `installationId` (optional / it will be discovered) The installation ID which belongs to your installation
 * `gatewaySerial` (optional / it will be discovered) The gateway serial which belongs to your installation
 * `apiCallLimit` (default = 1450) The limit how often call the API (*)
 * `bufferApiCommands` (default = 450) The buffer for commands (*)
 * `pollingInterval` (default = 0) How often the available devices should be queried in seconds (**)
 * `pollingIntervalErrors` (default = 60) How often the errors should be queried in minutes
+* `disablePolling` (default = OFF) Deactivates the polling to carry out the manual poll using an item

-(*) Used to calcuate refresh time in seconds.
+(*) Used to calculate refresh time in seconds.
 (**) If set to 0, then the interval will be calculated by the binding.

 ## Thing Configuration